aroundtheblock7/BuildingOnAave/README.md

 ## BuildingOnAave

-### This project was part of ChainShot & Alchemy's selectin of courses/bootcamps.
-Some of the different contracts designed to integrate with the AAVE protocol integrate concepts of lending, borrowing, flashloans, interest bearing lottery's, collaterol pool's, & security techniques, and much more.
-Many of these contracts require communication with or inheritance from opem zeppelin's standardized token contracts, lending pools, gaetwways, and other contract interfaces.
+### This project was part of ChaninShot/Alchemy's Bootcamp where a number of contracts were designed to integrate with the AAVE protocol.
+These contracts integrate concepts of lending, borrowing, flashloans, interest bearing lottery's, collaterol pool's, security techniques, and more.
+Many of these contracts require inheritance and communicatino with lending pools, gaetwways, open zeppelin's standardized token contracts, and other contract interfaces.
 All the contracts compile succesfully with truffle.
 A list of the contracts that have been designed are as follows...

 1. Vanilla Escrow
 2. Aave Ether Escrow